 If you’re looking for an even stronger and more precise electronic die cutting machine, you might just be in the market for a Cricut Maker.
 The Maker opens up a new range of DIY possibilities, being able to cut delicate fabric to balsawood with power and precision.
 In this Cricut Maker review, we’ll cover everything you need to know before you buy – including features, benefits, pros and cons, and some alternatives.
 Let’s get started!

 The Maker machine is 10x stronger than the Cricut Explore Air 2 and uses a Knife Blade crafted for thicker materials, a Rotary Blade for use on fabrics without risk of tearing or fraying, and an Adaptive Tool System that automatically controls the blade direction and cutting pressure.
+You can read my full comparison of the Explore Air 2 vs the Maker to learn more about the differences between these two machines.
 Its wide range of tools and precision and power make it one of the top die cut machines on the market.
 Let’s get on with the Cricut Maker Review!

 The Cricut Explore machines are well-known for their ability to cut a huge range of materials, and the Cricut Maker brings even more power and variety.
 The Cricut Maker can cut thin wood and has plenty of storage space for all your tools.
 It also comes with an enhanced sensor for print and cut.

 The Cricut Maker offers some neat features and tools to make cutting easier.
 Let’s take a tour and review the Cricut Maker machine.